Entropy675/Scripts/DLLInjection/readme.txt

-Extract and beware, if someone else uses this tool remotely they will f you up.
+command line tool, first argument is the PID of target Extract and beware, if someone else uses this tool they can f you up.
-Stay safe